ProductBuilders/productbuilders/docs/part1/identifying-problems.md

 ## Final Thought 💭

+> "The biggest risk is not taking any risk.
+In a world that's changing quickly, the only strategy that is guaranteed to fail is not taking risks." - Mark Zuckerberg

 ::: warning Remember
 The biggest risk is not taking any risk.
 But validate before you build!
 :::